sudhansu-24/claude-switch/README.md

 - **Windows only.** On macOS: `open -n -a "Claude.app" --args --user-data-dir=...`.
   On Linux: run the binary with the same flag.
 Neither needs the copy trick.
-- Each Claude window is a full app — only open as many as you actually use.
+- Each Claude window is a full app, so only open as many as you actually use.
 - Not affiliated with Anthropic.
 Use at your own discretion.

 ---